arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Summary" />
 ## Summary ##

-By completing this hands-on lab, you learnt how to create a storage account and a cloud service at the Windows Azure Management Portal.
+By completing this hands-on lab, you learnt how to create a storage account, a SQL database and a cloud service at the Windows Azure Management Portal.
 Using the management portal, you deployed a service package that contained the application binaries, configured its storage and defined the number of instances to run.

 You also saw how to achieve this programmatically using the Service Management API and in particular, how to use the Windows Azure Service Management cmdlets to deploy, update, and manage applications using Windows PowerShell.